eugenia1984/-UTN-FRSR-Programacion-1er-a-o-2de-semestre/ingles2/formas-ing/README.md

 Ejemplo:

-They are referred to as light methodologies, thus signaling a clear reaction to the heavyweight methodologies.
+They are referred to as light methodologies, **thus signaling** a clear reaction to the heavyweight methodologies. -> Se las reconoce como metodologías ligeras, **marcando** / **señalando así** una clara reacción a las metodologías pasadas.

+- THUS / THEREBY son adverbios...

+... así, de ese modo

+... en consecuencia

+... por lo tanto

 ---